Twist333d/chainlit-strawberry/README.md

 # Chainlit Strawberry 🍓

-This project is a chatbot application that uses OpenAI's latest model, o1-preview, to generate responses.
-It's built with Chainlit, providing a seamless chat interface for interacting with the AI.
+Chat with `o1-preview` via API in Chainlit.

 ## Features

-- Utilizes OpenAI's o1-preview model for state-of-the-art language processing
+- Utilizes OpenAI's o1-preview model
 - Implements a conversational memory to maintain context throughout the chat
-- Built with Chainlit for an intuitive and responsive chat interface
+- Built with Chainlit
-- Handles API errors gracefully

 ## Prerequisites